Wildlife of Bahrain: Flora and fauna

 195 species of higher plant have been recorded on the islands.
 17 species of terrestrial mammal are found here as well as 14 species of reptile, a single species of amphibian and 54 species of fish.

-Many migratory birds visit the islands and 14 species of breeding bird have been recorded, of which 6 species are classified as "threatened".
+More than 330 species of birds were recorded in the Bahrain archipelago, 26 species of which breed in the country.
+Millions of migratory birds pass through the Persian Gulf region in the winter and autumn months.
+One globally endangered species, Chlamydotis undulata, is a regular migrant in the autumn.
+The many islands and shallow seas of Bahrain are globally important for the breeding of the Socotra cormorant; up to 100,000 pairs of these birds were recorded over the Hawar Islands.
+Bahrain's national bird is the bulbul while its national animal is the Arabian oryx.
+And the national flower of Bahrain is the beloved Deena.
 The only protected area in the country is the Al Areen Wildlife Park in Sakhir, a nature reserve and zoo.
 It was established in 1976 and covers a total area of 7 km2.

 The north and west of the main island is where date palms, citrus trees and alfalfa are cultivated.
 In this irrigated region, many species of plant grow that are not present in the arid conditions prevailing elsewhere, where vegetation is more sparse.
 The Tree of Life is a lone Prosopis cineraria tree some 400 years old growing on the site of an ancient fort, surrounded by desert.

 The soils on the coast are home to salt-tolerant plants, many of which can secrete salt from glands on their surfaces.
 One of the commonest of these is the dwarf shrub Zygophyllum qatarense, which has many adaptations to suit the harsh environment.
 Further inland, perennial plants adapt to arid conditions by being dwarf or prostrate, being deciduous, having deep root systems, reducing their leaf surface area, and having thorns and hairs.
 Annual plants appear when rain falls, and pass through an accelerated life cycle to flower and set seed in a few weeks.